Looking for 3rd grade homeschool curriculum ideas? You’re in the right place!

 - History: I really like literature-based history.
 If I wasn’t doing multi-level with BiblioPlan, I’d use Beautiful Feet Books.
 If I wanted a textbook style instead, I would consider Notgrass.

 - Language Arts: Like I said, I don’t like complete language arts programs.
-If I wanted to pick one up, though, I would try Language Lessons for a Living Education or Grammar Galaxy, both of which I liked (but in the end didn’t feel I needed a complete curriculum) or I would try Learning Language Arts Through Literature.
+If I wanted to pick one up, though, I would try Language Lessons for a Living Education or Grammar Galaxy, both of which I liked.

 - Art: I came across this art teaching book in our stash a while ago (buy it used) and I may incorporate it in our morning time.
 It’s a simple step-by-step art program that builds on basic elements like lines, colors, etc.

 - Box curriculum?
 You can probably tell by now I’m eclectic and piece things together.
 Lol!
 But I’ve been asked what I’d pick for a box curriculum.
-If I was going to try something like that, I’d go with Heart of Dakota or My Father’s World.
+If I was going to try something like that, I’d go with My Father’s World because of it’s Christ-centered, literature-based, multi-level options.

 Looking for more curriculum suggestions?